What To Do If You Need To Survive In The Dead Of Winter

 I highly recommend the Klean Kanteen.
 It is a durable, no-nonsense and practical way to keep yourself hydrated.
 Made of stainless steel, you can simply fill up the canteen, remove the cap and place it in the coals of your fire to boil water for drinking etc.

 Tip: Don’t forget to take a spoon.
-You already have a knife and any old pointed stick will work for a fork, but a spoon is a really indispensable part of the winter survival kit.
+You already have a knife and any old pointed stick will work for a fork, but a spoon is a really indispensable part of the cold weather survival bag.
 It should be stainless steel or titanium, as a plastic spoon will melt in a hot canteen cup, food canister or when stirring your meal over coals.

 7. USE A FOOD CANISTER.

 The 16 oz. stainless steel food canister is the perfect way to take and store food for a winter survival situation.